tapwork/TWNetworkManager/README.md

 Drag the `Classes` folder with the 4 files (`Reachability.h/m` & `TWNetworkManager.h/m`) folder into your Xcode project.

 # How to use it
+Example are still in Objective C. Sure, Swift works as well.
 Make sure to import the header file
 ```objc
 #import <TWNetworkManager/TWNetworkManager.h>